hurbcom/challenge-bravo/pull-request.md

 > Available currency conversions: _USD, BRL, EUR, BTC, ETH and HURB_

+> IMPORTANT: I don't create any kind of authentication is this API, it is public.
+But a think in production I'll make a `basic authentication`, `JWT authentication` or `OAuth`.

 ### Examples
 <p align="center">
   <img src="./docs/conversion.gif" alt="Stress Test" />